parthpm/Recommender_movies/README.md

-# Recommendor_movies
+# Recommender_movies
-Recommendor System for movies  with pandas library for hollywood movies.
+Recommender System for movies  with pandas library for hollywood movies.